-Instead of dwelling in the shadows to avoid exposure, the Saticons now conduct their business in broad daylight—in contrast to the first Saticon trio, the elusive qualities of which often heighten the ominous, unpredictable nature of all three aliens.
+Instead of dwelling in the shadows to avoid exposure, the Saticons now conduct their business in broad daylight—in contrast to the first Saticon trio, whose elusive qualities would often heighten the ominous nature of all three aliens.

-Upon arriving in “Chinatown,” Dr. Smith and Penny are stalked by a two-legged creature sporting a giant insect head (originally showcased in the 1958 version of The Fly).
-Unfortunately, the alien monster lacks a pair of grotesque, claw-like hands to match his bug-eyed visage, thereby hampering the realism of a potentially terrifying threat.
+Upon arriving in “Chinatown,” Dr. Smith and Penny are stalked by a two-legged creature sporting a giant insect head (created for the original version of The Fly).
+Unfortunately, the alien monster lacks a pair of grotesque, claw-like hands to match his bug-eyed visage—unlike the fly/human hybrid from the 1958 sci-fi/horror classic.

 In the penultimate scene, Mr. Arcon prepares to send Dr. Smith to a dead star as punishment for his actions.
-Unable to accept such a cruel verdict, Maureen and the others compel Arcon to show mercy on the not-so-good doctor, explaining the importance of forgiveness to him—a sequence that will appeal to those who enjoy Lost in Space for its exemplary, heartwarming values.
+Appalled at the verdict, Maureen and the others compel Arcon to show mercy on Dr. Smith, explaining the importance of forgiveness in doing so—a sequence that will appeal to those who enjoy Lost in Space for its exemplary, heartwarming values.

-“The Galaxy Gift” is an enjoyable, if heavily flawed, episode that benefits from a poignant moral lesson.
-Especially terrific is the performance of Carradine, which will surely entertain fans of the late actor.
+“The Galaxy Gift” benefits from a poignant moral lesson.
+Also terrific is the performance of Carradine, which will likely entertain fans of the late actor.